 The baseline conditions with the PCEP would include OCS to power EMU trains.
 The OCS would be carried on individual poles, increasing the visual presence of the railway corridor, but it would not obscure views across the corridor.
-The South San Francisco Station Improvement Project, which would replace the existing station platforms, would be completed by Caltrain under the baseline condition.
-However, because it is located beneath the East Grand Avenue and US 101 overcrossings, it would be shielded from view for most viewers.
 The overall visual quality would remain moderate under the baseline conditions.